SmartLease/Ethereum/README.md

 Tope Agboola ([@topea_](https://twitter.com/topea_))

-You can reply to us and to [@holbertonschool](https://twitter.com/holbertonschool) on Twitter for more updates on this project and our forked projects.
+You can reply to us and to [@holbertonschool](https://twitter.com/holbertonschool) on Twitter for more updates on this project & our forked projects.

 ## License
 SmartLease is released under the MIT license.